Corporate Bike Programs: A Guide To Best Practices

 May Bike Everywhere Month is the most effective bike commuting platform of the year, encouraging thousands to bike more often for an entire month.
 But what happens when Bike Everywhere Month is over?
 Many will continue to bike to work throughout the summer.
 Some will not, but there are activities companies can do to keep the momentum of BEM going through a bike program.

 To maximize the momentum of BEM, corporate bike programs require work in five areas:

 If you build it, they will come.
 With the right infrastructure—bikes, parking, showers and safe roads—more employees will use bikes and get around more efficiently.
 Company bike fleets are an efficient way to navigate large corporate campuses; to travel to meetings in urban centers; to deliver packages in densely populated areas; and to bike commute.

-Corporate campuses throughout Silicon Valley, including Google, Facebook and Apple, use bikes as an alternative to cars and company shuttles.
-Urban headquartered companies like Williams-Sonoma, with buildings throughout San Francisco, have bikes available for inter-office travel.
-Companies like FedEx and UPS use bikes for deliveries in dense cities like Paris, and in U.S. cities during the holidays.
-And General Mills and Sunpower have loaner fleets for employees who want to try bike commuting.
+Companies like Tableau, Google, Facebook, and Children’s Hospital use bikes as an alternative to cars and company shuttles.
+FedEx and UPS use bikes for deliveries in dense cities like Paris, and in U.S. cities during the holidays and General Mills and Sunpower have loaner fleets for employees who want to try bike commuting.

 Bike Parking, Showers, Lockers

 Having a convenient and secure place to store bikes during the workday, as well as a place to shower and clean up are important amenities.
 They can be the make-or-break for many employees weighing the decision to bike commute.
 Facebook and Sunpower, for example, encourage bike commuting with built a large secure bike room with convenient parking for 200 employee bikes and a DIY repair station.